ssorianogit/fakerepo/README.md

-## Test PR with Create a merge commit
+## Test PR with squash and merge
 nananana batman
+nanananana batman